Saturday, June 18, 2011

 BRIBERY AND DISAPPEARANCE

-Before finally leaving, another armed guard went up our bus and individually checked us.
+Before resuming our trip, an armed guard went up our bus and individually checked us.
 It was unnerving.
-When he was about to leave, I noticed the guy seated in front of me sneak $100 bill into the soldier’s hand.
-He pocketed the money.
-Ten minutes later, another soldier came in and ordered 5 people seated behind me – as well as the guy who bribed the other soldier to get off the bus.
+When he was about to leave, I noticed the guy seated in front of me secretly sneaking $100 bill on the soldier’s hand.
+With the money pocketed, we heaved a sigh of relief.
+But 10 minutes later, another soldier came in and ordered the 5 people seated behind me – as well as the guy who bribed the other soldier - to get off the bus.
 And off we went!
-I seriously thought this scenario only happened in places like Iraq, Pakistan or Afghanistan!
-To this day, I still wonder what happened to my bus mates.
-I was glad I looked Asian or I’d have been picked to get off the bus by mere proximity to my bus mates.
-Who knows?

-There was a collective sigh of relief as we snaked through the highway.
-Junaid was constantly playing songs from the movie Yuvraj (a CD that I’ve since bought and enjoyed).
-We exchanged email addresses and swapped stories, but I was still reeling from the experience.
+Everyone fell silent once we traveled onward.
+Junaid constantly played songs from the movie Yuvraj (a CD that I've since enjoyed).
+We exchanged email addresses, swapped stories, and a bottle of water spilled on Junaid's bag.
+Oopps!
+Honestly, I was still reeling from the border experience.

 SAMOSA AND POSSIBILITIES